expbor/space.expbor.webscraping/README.md

 ## Description
 This script scrapes the website www.freelancermap.de

-Starting from th start url:
+Starting from the start url:
 ![grafik](https://github.com/user-attachments/assets/486527ec-7a8c-42b9-9022-f1591f9b0c6f)

 the next Button isused until the end is reached.